 Public input that the Stewardship Council received as a result of the public outreach process, including comments on Volume II of the LCP, comments from public information meetings on the selection of donees and other issues, and correspondence received by the Stewardship Council were considered by the Stewardship Council in its evaluation of the potential donees and their land stewardship proposals.
 In addition to public meetings, the public was given the opportunity to participate in all of the Stewardship Council's public board meetings where decisions were made on fee title and conservation easement donees.
-Prior to making a decision regarding the disposition of this parcel, the Stewardship Council will provide notice to the Board of Supervisors of the affected county, each affected city, town, and water supply entity, each affected Tribe and/or co-licensee, and each landowner located within one mile of the exterior boundary of the parcel, by mail or other effective manner.
-A summary of the public outreach process for this subject LCCP, the Wishon Reservoir planning unit, is provided in Appendix 1.
+Prior to making a decision regarding the disposition of any parcel, the Stewardship Council will provide notice to the Board of Supervisors of the affected county, each affected city, town, and water supply entity, each affected Tribe and/or co-licensee, and each landowner located within one mile of the exterior boundary of the parcel, by mail or other effective manner.
+A summary of the public outreach process for this subject LCCP, the Lyons Reservoir planning unit, is provided in Appendix 1.
 Furthermore, the proposed LCCP will be made available for public review and comment before it is forwarded by the Watershed Planning Committee to the board for its review and approval.

-The Stewardship Council Board of Directors recommends that the United States Forest Service receive a portion of parcel (#1064) of the Wishon Reservoir planning unit in fee and that the Sierra Nevada Conservancy hold a conservation covenant over the Property.
-The final acreage to be conveyed will be determined after a survey.
+The Stewardship Council Board of Directors recommends that the United States Forest Service (USFS) receive approximately 628 acres within four parcels (1024-1027) in the Lyons Reservoir planning unit in fee and that the Sierra Nevada Conservancy (SNC) hold a conservation covenant over the lands recommended for donation to the USFS in these parcels of the Lyons Reservoir planning unit.